mcne65/rmotr.github.io/_posts/2015-10-20-advanced-python-programming-course.md

 ### You want to develop web services and web sites

 The main focus of this course is on web development.
 We'll focus on teaching the fundamentals of HTTP and Python Web Development (wsgi using Werkzeug and Flask).
 We'll also show you a little bit about Django and different ORMs (Django's and SQLAlchemy).
-You'll be able to take it from there with a lot of confidence on what you've built.
+You'll be able to take it from there feeling pretty confident on what you've built.

 ![web programming with python](/public/imgs/screenshots/4.png)